Romneya

 They are perennial subshrubs with woody stems.
 They may grow to a height of 2.5 m and a width of 1 m, with the flowers up to 13 cm across.
 The silvery green leaves are deeply cut, with a small fringe of hairs at the margins.

-They are notable for their large white flowers with intense yellow centers, blooming in summer.
+They are notable for their large, satiny white flowers and intense boss of yellow stamens, blooming in late spring and summer.
+Their thin white petals have a satiny crepe-like texture.
 Romneya produce the largest flowers of any members of the poppy family.
-These flowers prefer a warm, sunny spot and fertile soil with good water drainage.
+These flowers prefer a warm, sunny spot against a south-facing wall with fertile soil with good water drainage.
 They are not easily grown but once established are difficult to remove.
-In the wild, they are known as "fire followers" as they can be frequently, but not exclusively, found in burned areas.
-It is also known as the "fried egg flower" or "fried egg plant".
+In the wild, they are known as "fire followers" because they need smoke to germinate and can be frequently, but not exclusively, found in burned areas.
+When these flowers are grown on a hillside, they can act as a soil binder and prevent erosion.
+Matilija poppies were reportedly used medicinally by the Chumash to treat skin and gum problems, and stomach aches.